Sam-Belliveau/dense-heap/README.md

 ## Safety

 The code uses unsafe Rust features to optimize performance, but these are limited and accompanied by explanations.
 The use of `DBox` ensures that the memory management is safe and prevents issues like double frees or use-after-free.
 However, be cautious when using the `unsafe_new` method, as it may invalidate existing references if the underlying vector needs to be resized.
+DBox's will always remain valid after a resize, however references to the values in those boxes will not.